tethne.classes package¶

 Name of a

-.feature : str
+FeatureSetin theCorpus.feature : str

 Name of the specific feature of interest.
 E.g. if

-could be something like'DOLE RJ 1965 CELL'
+featureset_name='citations', thenfeaturecould be something like'DOLE RJ 1965 CELL'.mode : str

 (default:

-, values will be the number of papers in which the feature occurs in each slice.slice_kwargs : kwargs
+'counts') If set to'counts', values will be the sum of all count values for the feature in each slice.
+If set to'documentCounts', values will be the number of papers in which the feature occurs in each slice.slice_kwargs : kwargs

 Keyword arguments to be passed to

-.Returns: list
+Corpus.slice().Returns: list

 Examples